Fengyzh/Odyssey/README.md

 - Everything is local, your documents, histories and LLMs
 - Built-in RAG system for documents
 - Web Search
-- Chat, Agentic and RolePlay mode
+- Chat, Pipeline and RolePlay mode
 - Chat history